SOS Children's Villages: International frameworks

 The organization follows three international frameworks that serve as guidelines for their work.
 The United Nations Convention on the Rights of the Child (UNCRC) adopted in 1989 is a human rights treaty that sets out the civil, political, economic, social, health, and cultural rights of children.
 The UN Guidelines for Alternative Care of Children adopted in 2009 provides a framework for governments to acknowledge and deliver alternative care to children growing up without adequate parental care.
 And the UN Sustainable Development Goal adopted in 2015 and valid until 2030 in which SOS Children's Villages work focuses mainly on children and families living in vulnerable circumstances.

-Campaigns
+Advocacy and child rights initiatives

+SOS Children's Villages engages in international policy advocacy, child rights monitoring, and youth employability initiatives in collaboration with intergovernmental bodies and academic institutions: